The Sunday Times Bestseller. Award-winning stand-up comedian James Acaster recalls his classic scrapes.

 'I don't think I've ever read a book that has made me cry with laughter as much as this one.
 It was very difficult reading it in public as I looked like a madman' - Richard Herring

-James Acaster has been nominated for the Edinburgh Comedy Award five times and has appeared on prime-time TV shows like MOCK THE WEEK, LIVE AT THE APOLLO and RUSSELL HOWARD'S STAND UP CENTRAL.
+James Acaster has been nominated for the Edinburgh Comedy Award five times and has appeared on prime-time TV shows like TASKMASTER, MOCK THE WEEK, LIVE AT THE APOLLO and WOULD I LIE TO YOU?